squeek502/resinator/README.md

 - The `.res` output of `resinator` should match the `.res` output of the Windows `rc` tool in as many cases as possible (if not exactly, then functionally).
 However, `resinator` may not support all valid `.rc` files (i.e. `#pragma code_page` support might be limited to particular code pages).
 - `resinator` should fail to compile `.rc` files that the Windows `rc` tool fails to compile.

+The plan is to use fuzz testing with the `rc` tool as an oracle to ensure that `resinator` generates the same output for every input.

 ## Status

 - Lexer